hapax/hapax.github.io/assets/reality.md

 it the name Orion, but the Magyars of Hungary, the Seri people of Mexico, and the Chuckchi of Siberia.

-But as colourful and varied as they are, these images we project onto the night sky pale in comparison to the splendour of creation itself.
+But as colourful and varied as they are, these images pale in comparison to the splendour of creation itself.
 Each of the 19 points in this dot-to-dot is a vast thermonuclear furnace, formed millions or billions of years ago from collapsing clouds of dust, and with a tortuous life history of its own.